bucs110FALL22/final-project-tim-and-jo/README.md

 ***

 ## Program Design
+Our design would be similar to JRPG games mixed in with turn based attack/turns where you can explore areas of the map to complete objectives, fighting monsters along the way that block your path or ambush you.
+We are planning on using sprites to represent the player moving on a background map and entering a specific area will open up a new map where monsters and items will appear.
 * Non-Standard libraries
     * << You should have a list of any additional libraries or modules used (pygame, request) beyond non-standard python.
          For each additional module you should include